AussieKing/Project-3-Portfolio-Tracker/README.md

 ## ADD-ON :
 Add STRIPE to take donations - []

 ## ISUES FACED:
 - commentary : I was trying to leave as many comments as possible, but turns out that that can lead to a tonne of warnings.
 So I had to remove some of them.
 I'll try to add as many as possible.

+## LEARNINGS:
+- Shortcuts : the RAFCE shortcut via the ES7 extension in VSCode creates the boilerplate for a functional component.
+- Material UI : I learnt how to use Material UI, and how to use the basic table, and the select drop down component.
+- CTRL + space : to see the options available for the component (and import automatically)